-Mental health patients (MHPs) claiming Employment and Support Allowance (ESA) argued that the government is failing to make reasonable adjustments under Equality Act 2010.
-The Court of Appeal largely upheld an Upper Tribunal judgment which had found MHPs are being put at a substantial disadvantage.
+Mental health patients (MHPs) claiming Employment and Support Allowance (ESA) argued that the government was failing to make reasonable adjustments under the Equality Act 2010.
+The Court of Appeal largely upheld an Upper Tribunal judgment which had found MHPs were being put at a substantial disadvantage.
 (The tribunal had felt unable to decide on current evidence what adjustment would be reasonable.)

-Court of Appeal, 2013.
-Full judgment: bailii.org.
+Court of Appeal, Dec 2013.
+Court of Appeal full judgment (bailii.org).
 Also Upper Tribunal judgment (administrativeappeals.decisions.tribunals.gov.uk) which was being appealed against.

 The applicants, supported by charities, argued that Equality Act rights of mental health patients were breached by procedures for assessing whether someone is entitled to Employment and Support Allowance (ESA).
 Mental health patients (MHPs) were defined as people with impaired mental, cognitive, or intellectual difficulties (sic).

-They argued that where an MHP was claiming ESA, those assessing his or her entitlement to ESA should request further medical evidence (FME) from treating doctors and mental health services who had worked with the claimant.
+They argued that where an MHP was claiming ESA, those assessing the individual’s entitlement to ESA should request further medical evidence (FME) from treating doctors and mental health services who had worked with the individual.
 Failure to do so was, they argued, a breach of the duty to make reasonable adjustments under Equality Act 2010.